-If you would like more information about our medical detox services, please contact our Alcohol and Drug Abuse Inpatient Program at 844.222.6037.
+If you would like more information about our medical detox services, please contact our Alcohol, Drug, and Addiction Inpatient Program at 877.814.9119.

-Nancy Merrill, PMHCNS, BC, is a psychiatric nurse and the program director of McLean’s Alcohol and Drug Abuse Inpatient Program.
+Nancy Merrill, PMHCNS, BC, is a psychiatric nurse and the program director of McLean’s Alcohol, Drug, and Addiction Inpatient Program.